The Agile Manifesto, when originally published, did not envisage working at scale.

 Find out more about Jira Align

-Download our free Jira Align overview cheat-sheet to find out more about how Jira Align connects your business strategy to technical execution.
+Download our free Jira Align overview cheat-sheet to find out more about how Jira Align connects your business strategy to technical execution.LeSS

-Large Scale Scrum (LeSS) is at the other end of the scale, when it comes to being prescriptive, in keeping with its slogan ‘More with LeSS’.
+Large-scale Scrum (LeSS) is at the other end of the scale when it comes to being prescriptive, in keeping with its slogan ‘More with LeSS’.

-Its entire rulebook is said to fit on two sheets of paper, and at its core has ten underlying principles and three principles of guidance on adoption.
+Its entire rulebook is said to fit on two sheets of paper and, at its core, has ten underlying principles and three principles of guidance on adoption.
 LeSS is based on Scrum and specifies a few structures to coordinate between teams and handle dependencies, such as an overall retrospective and an all-teams sprint review.

 Scrum@Scale